muenchner/mahaliaResearchTools/findingReferences/referenceREADME.txt

 Here are some screenshots explaining how to get stuff from Google Scholar specifically: https://www.zotero.org/support/screencast_tutorials/zotero_and_google_tools

 Note: there are other alternatives to Zotero.
+One good option is Papers for Mac.
+You may also consider Endnote.
 You can consult the web for other choices.